 2. Verbs ending in –ir, are similar to those in –er, except for nosotros (we) and vosotros (you plural).

 3. The vosotros/as form is the only one with an orthographic accent.
 Remember that this person is only used in Spain since in America they prefer to use ustedes

-4. When we read the nosotros/as and vosotros/as forms are only to have the stress on the ending –like the infinitive.
-Other are stressed on the preceding syllable: escucho (I listen), escribes (you write), viajan(they travel) but viajar (to travel), escuchamos (we listen), escribís (you –plural- write)…
+4. When we read the vosotros/as form, you must take into account that it is the only to have the stress on the ending –like the infinitive.
+Others are stressed on the preceding syllable: escucho (I listen), escribes (you write), leemos (we read), viajan(they travel) but viajar (to travel) or escribís (you –plural- write)…

 Practice the conjugation of the regular verbs in th present

-Irregular verbs deviate from the standard patterns in some way, but even most of these have endings that are similar to regular verbs patterns.
-Irregular verbs can algo be organiced in four main groups:
+Once you feel confident forming the regular verbs, move to the irregular ones.
+Irregular verbs deviate from the standard patterns in some way, but even most of them have endings that are similar to regular verb patterns.
+Irregular verbs can also be organized into four main groups:

 - Irregular verbs in the first person «yo«: poner (to put), salir (to go out), conocer (to know)…

 - Common irregular verbs with dramatic changes: ser (to be), ir (to go), tener (to have)…

 - Verbs with stem spelling changes: escoger (to choose), distinguir (to distinguish), convencer (to convince), construir (to build)…